KathirKrishiv/Django_Employee_Management/README_Clean.md

 If the exchange is unavailable or contains any other value, the API returns `"Null"` for all fields.

----

-# Null Handling
+### Null Handling

-If the market capitalization data is unavailable or an exception occurs while retrieving the data, the API returns Null:
+If the market capitalization data is unavailable or an exception occurs while retrieving the data, the API returns Null for all fields:

----

-## Notes
+### Notes

 - Market capitalization is retrieved from the `ace_equity.mcap` column.
 - The value is converted from its stored unit into **Crores** by dividing it by **10,000,000**.
 - The result is rounded to **2 decimal places**.
 - The `tradeDate` is derived from `price_date` and returned in **YYYY-MM-DD** format.
 - Database `NULL` values are returned as the string `"Null"`.

+---